webdevops/azure-loganalytics-exporter/README.md

 | `parallel`             | `$LOGANALYTICS_PARALLEL`  | no       | no       | Number (int) of how many workspaces can be queried at the same time  |

 #### /probe/subscription parameters

+uses Azure service discovery to find all workspaces in one or multiple subscriptions

 | GET parameter          | Default                   | Required | Multiple | Description                                                          |
 |------------------------|---------------------------|----------|----------|----------------------------------------------------------------------|